 Minimum Days are each Wednesday and school is dismissed at 12:40 p.m. for grades 1-6.

-Minimum Days for Kindergarten are every Wednesday and students are to be picked up at 11:20 a.m.
+Kindergarten continues to release at 11:20 a.m.
+Monday through Friday.

 Notification of District Minimum Days will be given and are available on the school calendar.